Q: Can organic farmers use pesticides on their crops?

 A: There are many cultural practices that are commonly mistaken for pesticide applications.
 These include watering dirt roads to control dust, fertilizer applications, the use of a bug vac in strawberry fields which “vaccums” up pests to reduce their populations without the use of pesticides.
 Occasionally strawberry growers will use a tractor rig to spray water on the strawberries to clean them after heavy rains.

-You can sign up to receive email notifications on this website if you would like to know when a fumigant will be applied near schools in the pilot project.
+You can sign up to receive an email or text notification on this website if you would like to know when a fumigant will be applied near schools in the pilot project.
 You can also call the Monterey County Agricultural Commissioner’s Office at (831) 759-7340 to find out if an application of a restricted-use pesticide that requires a permit is scheduled near you.
 Not all pesticides require permits.
 Concerned residents are also encouraged to take photos of a cultural practice and show them to the ag commissioner’s office staff in person or via email.

 Q: If farmers are applying fertilizers or conducting farming operations that don’t involve fumigants and other restricted-use pesticides, is there a requirement for them to notify the County Agricultural Commissioner and/or schools?